 In 2000 the villa complex was expanded in the wake of the EU project “Gardens without Limits“.
 Six gardens were created on the complex site: the courtyard garden, the herb garden, the rose room, the fruit garden, the vegetable garden and the flower garden.
 The fruits, vegetable and herbs are used for the preparation of the Roman and regional dishes in the Tavern.

-Until now only the pars dominica, which was the residential area exclusive to the master (dominus) and his family, has been excavated.
-Excavation work is currently being carried out in the area of the pars rustica, the area reserved for servants and workers of the farm.
+Until now, only the pars dominica, which was the residential area exclusive to the master (dominus) and his family, has been excavated.
+Excavation work is currently being carried out in the area of the pars rustica, the space reserved for servants and workers of the farm.

 The Saarland and Mosel Valley’s ancient Roman heritage has a lot to offer to tourists and scholars alike.
 More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are testament to the Gallo-Roman era north of the Alps (further information here).